kamerynjw/kamerynjw.github.io/about.md

 permalink: /about-me/
 ---

 Hi!
-I am a logician and mathematician, currently at the Department of Mathematics and Statistics at Sam Houston State University.
+I am a logician and mathematician, currently at Bard College at Simon's Rock.

 <center>
 <img src="/pics/kam-in-cave.jpg" width="400" height="300" alt="A picture of me in a lava tube.">